Brunswick Baths

-Brunswick Baths is a Victorian Heritage Register listed building in Brunswick, an inner-city suburb of Melbourne, Victoria, Australia.
+Brunswick Baths is a local government heritage-listed building in Brunswick, an inner-city suburb of Melbourne, Victoria, Australia.

 The building was designed in 1913 by architecture firm Peck & Kemter and built in 1914.
 Peck & Kemter also designed the "Ryder Stand" at Victoria Park, the former home ground of the Collingwood Football Club.

 The Baths were renovated in 1927 and again between 2011 and 2013.